 ESSA Bancorp, Inc. is subject to the Pennsylvania Corporate Net Income Tax.
-The Corporation Net Income Tax rate for fiscal year 2021 is 10.0% and is imposed on unconsolidated taxable income for federal purposes with certain adjustments.
+The Corporation Net Income Tax rate for fiscal year 2022 is 9.99% and is imposed on unconsolidated taxable income for federal purposes with certain adjustments.
 The Bank is subject to tax under the Pennsylvania Mutual Thrift Institutions Tax Act, as amended to include thrift institutions having capital stock.
 Pursuant to the Mutual Thrift Institutions Tax, the tax rate is 11.5%.
 The Mutual Thrift Institutions Tax exempts the Bank from other taxes imposed by the Commonwealth of Pennsylvania for state income tax purposes and from all local taxation imposed by political subdivisions, except taxes on real estate and real estate transfers.
-The Mutual Thrift Institutions Tax is a tax upon net earnings, determined in accordance with generally accepted accounting principles with certain adjustments.
+The Mutual Thrift Institutions Tax is a tax upon net earnings or income received or accrued from all sources during the year, determined in accordance with generally accepted accounting principles with certain adjustments.
 The Mutual Thrift Institutions Tax, in computing income according to generally accepted accounting principles, allows for the deduction of interest earned on state and federal obligations, while disallowing a percentage of thrift's interest expense deduction in the proportion of interest income on those securities to the overall interest income of the Bank.
 Net operating losses, if any, thereafter, can be carried forward three years for Mutual Thrift Institutions Tax purposes.